-Another critical innovation influencing the steamfitting program is the Internet of Things (IoT).
+Another critical innovation influencing the steamfitter certifications is the Internet of Things (IoT).
 The Internet of Things (IoT) is a network of physical gadgets, household appliances, cars, and other objects that are connected and share data.
 These objects are implanted with electronics, software, sensors, and connections.
 The Internet of Things (IoT) is utilized in the steamfitting sector to monitor and manage HVAC systems, providing remote monitoring, maintenance, and cost and energy savings.

-As the world becomes more environmentally conscious, the steamfitting industry is also moving towards sustainability.
+As the world becomes more environmentally conscious, the steamfitting job is also moving towards sustainability.
 Green technologies such as solar panels and geothermal heating are becoming more prevalent in the industry, and steamfitter apprentices are being called upon to install and maintain these systems.
 Additionally, the industry is looking at reducing waste and increasing energy efficiency in piping systems, reducing their carbon footprint.

 The steamfitting industry is also undergoing digitalization, with digital tools such as Building Information Modeling (BIM) and virtual reality (VR) becoming more widespread.
 BIM enables the creation of detailed 3D models of piping systems, providing accurate and efficient designs for installation.
 Conversely, VR can simulate the installation process, allowing steamfitters to identify potential problems and adjust before installation begins.